 Also, it is a significant symbol when speaking about sacred creatures.
 The crown here may be compared with a halo of angels, saints and gods.
 The Virgin Mary in Catholics is depicted with a holy halo over her head.
 Very often she is called the “Queen of Heaven.”

 The crown itself is a very strong symbol, the basic meaning of which is power, intensity and superiority.
-But nowadays people endure the symbol of crown with a more figurative sense.
+But nowadays people endure the symbol of a crown with a more figurative sense.
 Therefore, very often this image speaks of self-control, power over emotions and ability to put up with negative traits of character.

 Body Parts For Crown Tattoo